TGabuniya-exponential-science/Staking-project/README.md

 # Staking-project

-The code for computation of optimal staking policy is in the files: StakingPaperCode.R and OptimalStakingPolicyPlots.ipynb
+The code for computation of an optimal staking policy is in the files: StakingPaperCode.R and OptimalStakingPolicyPlots.ipynb

-The code for cimputing the distribution of U(t) is UDistrPlots.ipynb
+The code for computing the distribution of U(t) is in the UDistrPlots.ipynb